skypilot-org/skypilot/examples/perf/results.md

   stream files from S3 to memory.
 * SkyPilot Storage **write** performance is significantly higher than EBS because it writes to memory and then asynchronously uploads to S3.
-SkyPilot Storage offers only eventual consistency, so a write operation to sky storage may not reflect immediately on the S3 storage.
+SkyPilot Storage offers only eventual consistency, so a write operation to SkyPilot Storage may not reflect immediately on the S3 storage.
 * These benchmarks are run on single large files.
-The performance of sky storage degrades when using many small files.
+The performance of SkyPilot Storage degrades when using many small files.